 A single chain can increase the load-capacity of your swim deck by over 3,000 pounds...for less than $20!

-You will want to affix the chain beside at least one side of your PWC Rail Frame.
-Some people add a chain on both sides.
-You will want to bolt the chain through framing on the underside of your deck.
-So you will need to swim under your deck to select the location, and you will then select the bolt length so it is long enough to go through the chain, the aluminum skin of the deck, the framing, a washer, and the nut with at least 1/4 inch of additional length.
+You will want to affix the gusset beside at least one side of your PWC Rail Frame.
+Some people add a gusset on both sides.
+You will want to bolt the gusset through framing on the underside of your deck if you can.
+So you will need to swim under your deck to select the location, and you will then select the bolt length so it is long enough to go through the gusset, the aluminum skin of the deck, the framing, a washer, and the nut with at least 1/4 inch of additional length.
 You can buy the bolts, nuts, and washers from a hardware store.
 We recommend at least 3/8" bolts in whatever length you need.
 Stainless steel hardware will work.
 Galvanized hardware is even stronger.
 Be sure to use lock washers, or nuts with self-locking nylon included.

-If there is no framing where you want to affix your chain, then purchase a piece of heavy-duty aluminum or galvanized angle from a hardware store, cut it as long as will fit behind the wall, and run your bolt through it.
+If there is no framing where you want to affix your gusset, then add a piece of aluminum or galvanized angle from a hardware store, cut it as long as will fit under where you are bolting your gusset, and run your bolt through it.
 This will spread the load out more than a simple washer.
 Alternatively, you can use a piece of treated 2x4 or 2x6 wood, but you might have to replace it every few years.

-The lower end of the chain should be anchored as far to the rear of the swim deck as possible...even better if it goes around the edge and bolts to the framing underneath as shwon in the photograph above.
-If the framing under the deck doesn't line up with the framing through which you anchor the top of the chain, you can purchase some heavy-duty aluminum or galvanized angle from the hardware store and place it under the rear of the deck and affix it with the same bolt that anchors the chain.
+The lower end of the gusset should be anchored as far to the rear of the swim deck as possible...even better if it goes around the edge and bolts to the framing underneath as shown in the photographs above.
+If the framing under the deck doesn't line up with the framing through which you anchor the top of the chain, you can add an aluminum or galvanized angle and place it under the rear of the deck and affix it with the same bolt that anchors the gusset.
 That will spread the support out beyond the bolt.

-You will want to drill and bolt one end of the chain first, but don't tighten it all the way...leaving 2 or 3 turns for tightening after you affix the other end.
+If you use a chain gusset, you will want to drill and bolt one end first, but don't tighten it all the way...leaving 2 or 3 turns for tightening after you affix the other end.
 Then stretch the chain out and drill a matching hole for the other end so that when you feed the bolt through the chain and newly-drilled hole, it stretches the chain as tight as possible.
 As you tighten both ends, it should pull the chain even tighter so it becomes a strong gusset supporting the rear of the swim platform.

 As you can see in the photos above, it is common to have above-deck supports.
-But if you want to cover up the chain, there are some options.
-You could encapsulate the chain with a carpeted PVC Tube.
-You could slip the tube over the chain before affixing it.
-The ends of the tube could be cut to match the angle where it meets the floor and wall.
-Or, you can install the chain, bolt it down, then put the tube over it by splitting the PVC tube, placing the halves over the chain, taping or strapping them together, then covering it with carpet using contact adhesive.
+But if you want to cover up the gusset, there are some options.
+You could encapsulate the gusset with outdoor carpet using contact adhesive.
 This is very easy with commonly-available aerosol adhesive from any hardware store.
-The outdoor carpet can then be fitted to completely cover everything, even the bolt heads if you want to.
+The outdoor carpet can be fitted to completely cover everything, even the bolt heads.

-If you want the look of a full gusset , you could cut a triangle of treated wood to place under the chain, and carpet the whole thing down to the swim deck floor.
+If you want the look of a full gusset , you could cut a triangle of treated wood under the gusset, and carpet the whole thing down to the swim deck floor.

 As noted above, I would be glad to offer my feedback if you send me pictures of the top and underside of your swim platform and the framing where it connects to the outdrive ceiling area.

-If you add chain or other gussets to your boat, please take before-and-after photos and send them to me.
+If you add one or two gussets to your boat, please take before-and-after photos and send them to me.

 Send to firstname.lastname@example.org